Fat is Essential - You Should Eat Some

 The important thing to keep in mind is that I’m often considering ‘added’ fats here and that I’m talking about overly specific minimums.

-It can often overlap with protein intake in this way, so you may have to adjust downward or upward from those examples above depending on your objectives and carbohydrate intake.
+It can often overlap with protein intake in this way.
+You may have to adjust downward or upward from those examples above depending on your objectives and carbohydrate intake.